 Honors and APHonors courses are designed to provide academically advanced or talented students an enhanced and enriched learning experience.
 Curriculum in an Honors course is extended beyond the core topics and places additional emphasis on independent learning, critical thinking and advanced research skills.
 Honors classes require students to cultivate habits of independent thinking, creativity, collaboration, leadership and advanced intellectual skills.

 Honors courses lead to AP courses.
-A placement process is followed for incoming freshmen.
+Placement recommendations are made for incoming freshmen.
 Sophomores, juniors and seniors may select Honors courses if they meet the prerequisites for each course.